barabanshek/barabanshek.github.io/index.md

 And this is very true!
 Nothing (even accepted papers) motivates me as much as a really running system.
 {:.note}

 Building systems as a hardware-focused researcher is challenging in academia.
 It takes time and requires additional efforts to attract industrial collaborators to support the projects.
 But this is another part of our work that I really enjoy!
-Our research is supported by <a href="https://www.intel.com/" title="Intel">Intel</a>, <a href="https://www.xilinx.com/" title="Xilinx">Xilinx</a>, and I'm very grateful for all their help.
+Our research is supported by <a href="https://www.intel.com/" title="Intel">Intel</a>, <a href="https://www.xilinx.com/" title="Xilinx">Xilinx</a>, and <a href="https://www.microsoft.com/" title="Xilinx">Microsoft</a>, and I'm very grateful for all their help.

 ### Let's Keep in touch!